lesshonor/bde-rev2-zmk-config/README.md

 #### The OLED can be a bit finicky.
 - As of mid-July 2022, [there is a known issue with OLEDs not being re-initialized after power off](https://github.com/zmkfirmware/zmk/issues/674).
-- If using a nice!nano v2 without a battery, the RAW pin does not always deliver consistent voltage.
+- If using a nice!nano v2 without a battery, its RAW pin does not always deliver consistent voltage.
+This can result in the OLED turning off immediately after boot, or failing to turn on.

 Try the following: